 SAE uses discrete logarithm cryptography to achieve authentication and key agreement.
 Each party to the exchange derives ephemeral public and private keys with respect to a particular set of domain parameters that define a finite cyclic group.
 Groups may be based on either Finite Field Cryptography (FFC) or on Elliptic Curve Cryptography (ECC).
 Each component of a group is referred to as an element .
 Groups are negotiated using an identifying number from a repository maintained by IANA as “Group Description” attributes for IETF RFC 2409 (IKE) [B18][B33].
 The repository maps an identifying number to a complete set of domain parameters for the particular group.
+Not all groups defined in this repository are suitable.
+Only FFC groups whose prime is at least 3072 bits and ECC groups defined over an odd prime field whose prime is at least 256 bits are suitable for use with SAE.
+ECC groups defined over a characteristic 2 finite field or ECC groups with a co-factor greater than 1 shall not be used with SAE.
 For the purpose of interoperability, a STA shall support group 19, an ECC group defined over a 256-bit prime order field.

 12.4.4.2.1 ECC group definition

-The IANA registry used to map negotiated numbers to group domain parameters includes some ECC groups defined over a characteristic 2 finite field and may include some ECC groups with a co-factor greater than 1.
-These groups shall not be used with SAE.
-Only ECC groups defined over an odd prime finite field with a cofactor equal to 1 shall be used with SAE.

 References: